mulle-cc/mulle-gdb/README.md

 Debugs code linked with [mulle-objc-runtime](//github.com/mulle-objc/mulle-objc-runtime) 0.18 (or 0.19 currently in development).

+## Source

+The majority of the changes are predictably in [gdb/objc-lang.c]().
+They are not specifically marked.
+Changes outside of this file should be marked '// @mulle-gdb' and therefore easy to find.

 ## Releasenotes

 * (hardcoded) mulle-objc runtime functions do not appear in the stacktrace